 - Socialist Union of Popular Forces (USFP), Unified Socialist Party (PSU)

 The current King, Mohamed VI, came into power after the death of his father, King Hassan II, in 1999.
 While King Hassan II was an autocratic ruler, King Mohamed VI appears to have a different vision for Morocco’s future.
 Under his leadership, there seems to be a tendency towards more democratic and liberal values in Morocco.
 Mohamed VI has stressed the need for social and economic reform and the need to tackle problems like poverty, illiteracy, and unemployment.
 However, the space for civil society organisations is shrinking.
 For instance, the dissolution of NGO Racines by the Ministry of Interior was seen as a violation of cultural rights and democratic principles.
 Freedom House reports that civil society organizations are subject to legal harassment, travel restrictions, intrusive surveillance, and other impediments to their work.
 Personal freedoms are also diminishing.
 Prominent journalist Hajar Raissouni was arrested in August 2019 with her fiancé and charged with extramarital sex and obtaining an illegal abortion.
 State surveillance of online activity and personal communications is a serious concern, as well as the arrests of journalists, bloggers, and activists for critical speech.
 In November and December 2019, a rapper, YouTube commentators, and students posting critical views on Facebook faced detention or imprisonment in a series of high-profile cases involving the suppression of critical views.

-One way the king still yields power is his influence over formation of coalition governments.
-In April 2017 the King of Morocco approved a new coalition government after Prime Minister Abdelilah Benkirane of the PJD failed to form a government for six months after the last elections of 2016.
+Another way the King still yields power is his influence over formation of coalition governments.
+In April 2017 the King of Morocco approved a new coalition government after Prime Minister Abdelilah Benkirane of the PJD failed to form a government for six months.
 King Mohammed VI dismissed Benkirane in March 2017, replacing him with the party's second in command, Saadeddine El Othmani, who managed to form a government with five parties.